Mykolaiv Regional Museum of Local History: Museum history

 Feodosij Kaminsky cooperated with B. V. Farmakovskyi, the famous archaeologist, director of the Olbian expedition, B. V. Farmakovskyi.
 From 1925, he was taking part in the expedition and was involved in the creation of archaeological preserve "Olbia".
 All the materials from excavations were sent to the museum's collection.
 F. T. Kaminsky made an important contribution into conservation of other historical monuments of the region.

 Museum required a new space for the exposition, and F. T. Kaminsky started to look for the new place.
 In March 1929, the ceremonial opening of the new exposition of the museum took place on the Soviet Square.

 But six months later, the museum's director, tireless researcher F. T. Kaminsky, was accused for being a member of the Union for the Freedom of Ukraine process, and had been in Joseph Stalin's camps for 25 years.
 The terrible repressions didn't omit the other museum's staff.
 The prominent local historian and scholar M. D. Lahuta was also arrested.

 The museum's exhibition in the 1930's has become very politicized.
 This event reduced the level of it perception.

 In 1936, because of the reconstruction of Soviet Square the museum moved to a new building on the Dekabristiv Street, 32.

 In the early 1940s, the new departments opened in the museum: Olbia, feudalism, the history of Mykolaiv and the history of weapons, which exhibited Turkish guns of the 17th century and guns of the period of the Russian-Turkish war of the 18th century.

 After the liberation of Mykolaiv, the museum's workers presented the new exposition and restored exhibits.
 The museum was required by the citizens who survived after a terrible war and did not lose interest to the history and nature of native land.
-In November 1950, the unification of historical and natural history museums into the Mykolayiv Regional Museum of Local History took place.
+In November 1950, the unification of historical and natural history museums into the Mykolaiv Regional Museum of Local History took place.
 The so-called "school room" was created for the natural collections.
 Here the items from the famous collection of E. P. Frantsova were displayed: minerals, corals, stuffed animals, birds, fish and even a few anomalies.

 The exhibition was called "school room" because it exhibits served as didactic material for the study of botany, zoology, geography, chemistry, mineralogy.

 In 1960–1990, a lot of changes existed.
 One by one the collecting expedition in other cities of USSR were conducted.
 The new museums were opened at schools, in towns and villages of Mykolaiv.
 The workers of the museum staff provided them with methodological and practical assistance.

 The regional museum had become more developed because of the enlargement of its departments.
 In 1972, the Ochakiv Military and History Museum by Alexander Suvorov was opened.

 From 1973 to 1985, Vira Cherniavska had been the Headed of the museum.
 During her leadership the museum has acquired a certain prestige not only in the Mykolaiv region, but also abroad.
 New departments were opened and new exposition was conducted.